GiuseppeTumminello/Spring-SalaryCalculator-Microservices/README.md

     * Go to the folder: Spring-SalaryCalculator-Microservices
     * Create a jar file for each microservice by running "gradle build" or "gradle bootJar"
+    * Update the .env file with your docker machine ip, the ip can be retrieved by running "docker-machine ip"
     * execute: docker-compose -f docker-compose.yml up

 # Related Git Repositories